Applied Parapsychology: Synchronicity and Super Synchronicity

 The Ah-ha Moment

 When I came across The Celestine Prophecy and saw how James Redfield had woven together several metaphysical theories within a fictional adventure story, I recognized how I would tell my tale.
-Like Redfield, I structured the plot along the lines of the Hero’s Journey, so … Continue reading →
+Like Redfield, I structured the plot along the lines of the Hero’s … Continue reading →

 Visionary fiction is not religious fiction or sci-fi or fantasy.